0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/life-of-a-transaction.md

 ## Lifecycle of the Transaction

-In this section, we will describe the lifecycle of transaction T~5~, from being submitted by the client to being committed to the Libra Blockchain.
+In this section, we will describe the lifecycle of transaction T~5~, from being submitted by the client to being committed to the Diem Blockchain.

 Where relevant, and following a numbered step in the lifecycle, we have provided a link to the corresponding inter-component interactions of the validator node.
 After you are familiar with all the steps in the lifecycle of the transaction, you may want to refer to the information on the corresponding inter-component interactions for each step.